 Keep following the markers and you won’t get lost.

 Marker #1: This marker is at the starting point and end of the kayak launch channel.
 There will be picnic tables to your left on the bank.
-From here you must traverse the open waters, across the mouth of the Weeki Wachee and Mud River to your left and with the open waters of the Gulf of Mexico to your right.
+From here you must traverse the open waters, across the mouth of the Weeki Wachee and Mud River to your left and the coastal waters of the Gulf of Mexico to your right.

 Marker #3: You are now on the right hand side of Jenkins Creek with the Gulf of Mexico at your back.
 Marker 4 is straight ahead up river.
 Keep an eye out for manatees.